christex-foundation/progression-framework/frameworks/hr.md

         criteria:
           - 'Is an expert in risk and compliance issues related to their role.
 Takes ownership for training others in risk & compliance as relevant to their role.
 Has a strong cultural understanding, and makes decisions based on cultural awareness that compliments legislation and Christex Foundation policy.
 Promptly and effectively deals with unforeseen risks/events as they arise and proactively shares the learnings.
 Creates new policies and procedures where needed.'
           - 'Supports their peers and team to achieve work-life harmony.
 Sets realistic expectations for healthy working practices and leads by example.
 Role models treating others with respect.'
-          - 'Acts as a role model for the People team and offers guidance and support to all Monzonauts.'
+          - 'Acts as a role model for the People team and offers guidance and support to all employees.'
-          - 'Understands their role as an emerging leader and guides and supports other Monzonauts.
-May manage one or more Monzonauts in their squad or discipline.'
+          - 'Understands their role as an emerging leader and guides and supports other employees.
+May manage one or more employees in their squad or discipline.'
       - level: 4
         criteria:
           - 'Is an expert in risk and compliance issues related to their discipline.
 Takes ownership for making sure everyone in their area follows the relevant procedures to remain compliant.
 Identifies and tracks new policies and procedures needed, in advance.'
           - 'Sets the standard for conduct at Christex Foundation and challenges those who fall below.'
           - 'Known as a respectful, supportive and challenging manager; OR an individual contributor that effectively plugs into broader teams and groups in the company.
-May manage several Monzonauts in their discipline.'
+May manage several employees in their discipline.'
       - level: 5
         criteria:
           - 'Develops action plans to mitigate the risk of implementing new people policies and plans.
 Use insights to influence leaders and colleagues to current risks or benefits of decisions or actions that affect the long-term reputation and health of Christex Foundation.
 Instills culture for documenting'
           - 'Brings people along with them and acts as a supporter for all members of the People Collective.
 Understands their responsibility as a leader at Christex Foundation and reflects that responsibility in their behaviour.'
           - "Leads through influence, building up a network of strong relationships and presenting their ideas in the right way to lead others in the right direction.
 Capable of leading a team with diverse skills while giving people lots of autonomy and cultivating a CEO mindset.
 Thinks carefully about the right amount of leadership and is able to make themselves less necessary to the team's effective function.
-Is likely to manage several Monzonauts in their discipline and/or mentor Monzonauts from around the company."
+Is likely to manage several employees in their discipline and/or mentor employees from around the company."
       - level: 6
         criteria:
           - 'Is involved with risk management and mitigation at the highest industry level.
 Leads by example and proves their discipline is managing risk and compliance within appetite.
 Gets involved in and identifies opportunities for colleagues to participate in advisory, strategic, industry bodies to learn and share best practice in their area of business.'
           - 'Fosters ability for teams to enjoy the journey and work sustainably.
 Leads the way in achieving high performance at Christex Foundation whilst balancing outside interests and personal life harmony.'
           - 'Empowers autonomous teams to suceed and is sought after to provide direction in multiple areas.
 Is able to consistently do this despite the skillsets in the teams they work with changing.
 Is likely to manage other managers in the People collective.
-Is a mentor to high potential Monzonauts around the company.'
+Is a mentor to high potential employees around the company.'
       - level: 7
         criteria:
           - "Leads risk mitigation, governance and ethics strategies for the People Collective, in line with SMF 18 responsibilites.
 Creates a strong risk culture throughout the organisation.
 Owns policies and can prove we're complying with them.
 Spots ways to manage risk and implements them company wide."
           - 'Creates a culture of mutual respect where people can do the best work of their lives.
 Sets the strategy for continually developing our culture.'
           - 'Is a world-class manager of leaders within the collective.
-Is a mentor to high potential Monzonauts and others across the industry.
+Is a mentor to high potential employees and others across the industry.
 Coaches other execs to be better managers to senior leaders at Christex Foundation.'
 ---